heig-vd-dai-course/heig-vd-dai-course/26-semester-review-and-exam-preparation/PRESENTATION.md

 - A CLI to process files
 - Use Java, Maven and [picocli](https://picocli.info/)
-- You can choose what the CLI will do (you can be creative!)
+- You can choose what the CLI will do
 - Publish your CLI on GitHub

 We have seen some very interesting projects!
 All of you were very creative!